 “We want community groups to come forward and apply for this funding so they can improve the areas that they live in to make them better, brighter and more enjoyable for all.”

 Ruth Livesey of Regenerus added: “We are delighted to manage this scheme which will complement our other initiatives to improve the local environment and the lives of members of our local communities, such as the Taking Root in Bootle project.

 “We believe that over time all the small-scale projects supported by the fund will make a big difference to the local environment.”

 For further information about the Environmental Improvements Fund ring Regenerus on 0151 934 2637 or email firstname.lastname@example.org.

-The closing date for applications for grants from the first round of funding is 31st December.
+The closing date for applications for grants from the latest round of funding is 30th September 2021.